-Once you have built your brand, you need to know how well it is performing.
+Once you have built your brand, you must know how well it performs.
 As well as one-on-one feedback and customer interviews, get to grips with some core metrics that will help you adjust and tweak your strategy.
 Here are a few core data sets to focus on when it comes to your online store:

-- Subscriber growth rate — is your email marketing helping grow your brand community?
+- Subscriber growth rate — Is your email marketing helping to grow your brand community?

-- Repeat purchase rate — are people coming back to you?
-Look at your churn rate as well (the % of customers who only ever buy once).
+- Repeat purchase rate — Are people coming back to you?
+Look at your churn rate (the % of customers who only ever buy once).

 - Reviews — both quantity and quality.
 Are you failing customers somewhere along the line?

-- High bounce rates and low dwell times could be a sign of poor brand design.
-Revisit problematic webpages and features to ensure you’re refining your user experience.
+- High bounce rates and low dwell times could indicate poor brand design.
+Revisit problematic web pages and features to ensure you’re refining your user experience.

 Victoria Greene is a writer and brand consultant.
-Her blog, VictoriaEcommerce, is packed with tips for small business owners looking to turn over a new leaf for 2018.
-She’s also a huge fan of low-cost guerrilla marketing and brands that talk to their customers like actual humans!
+Her blog, VictoriaEcommerce, is packed with tips for small business owners looking to turn over a new leaf for 2020.
+She’s also a huge fan of low-cost guerrilla marketing.

 Are you not getting the results you had hoped for with your current marketing agency?
 Let the experts at this Denver, Colorado, marketing agency help you create a better brand, generate more web traffic, convert more leads, and close more sales.